0

 Impact of Low Cortisol Levels on Immunity

 Your immune system needs cortisol to keep functioning well.
-Studies show that low levels may make you more susceptible to sicknesses and autoimmune problems - like leaving your front door open with a welcome sign for germs.
+Studies show that low levels may make you more susceptible to sicknesses and autoimmune problems, like leaving your front door open with a welcome sign for germs.

 The Concept of Cortisol Resistance

+Your body produces cortisol, but the cells don’t pick up on it.
 This happens after long periods of stress or high cortisol levels in your system.
-The result?
-Low cortisol levels and all sorts of health problems that come along for the ride.
+Low cortisol levels can cause all sorts of health problems.

 The Psychological Impact of Low Cortisol Levels